-Idaho will accept some teaching credentials from all but the following states: Alaska and Iowa.
-Contact the Idaho State Department of Education to inquire about your specific situation.
+Idaho will accept some teaching credentials from some states.
+For more information on certification reciprocity, visit the Idaho State Department of Education certificate page for out-of-state applicants.
 Please see our interstate reciprocity disclaimer for more information.

 Idaho Teacher Salary

-- Incentives to teach in high-needs schools or shortage subject areas: Idaho provides no support for teachers teaching in high needs schools and or for teachers teaching in shortage subject areas
+- Incentives to teach in high-needs schools or shortage subject areas: Idaho provides no support for teachers teaching in high-needs schools or for teachers teaching in shortage subject areas

 - Policies in place that articulate elements of effective induction: Idaho has limited/weak induction policies in place